bheimbu/evolutionary_ecology/docs/source/second_week.rst

 - Download the 18S gene for all taxa from A2 from GenBank.
 Use the Clipboard option to save all sequences in a single file.
 Save the file as T1_A4_Oribatida_18S.fas.
 Remember to create a new subfolder named T1_A4 in the folder T1.

 .. attention::
   There is no 18S sequence available for Carabodes femoralis, use the 18S sequence of Carabodes subarcticus.
-For Platynothrus peltifer, three 18S sequences are available, download the sequence with the accession number code-block: `EF091422`.
+For Platynothrus peltifer, three 18S sequences are available, download the sequence with the accession number ``EF091422``.

 .. tip::
   In general: If two or more sequences are available for a species, always choose the longest sequence.